Oak Grove station: Former station

 The Boston and Maine Railroad (B&M) opened its mainline from Wilmington Junction to Boston on July 1, 1845, allowing it to operate independently of the Boston and Lowell Railroad.
-Oak Grove was not initially a stop on the line, but was in service by the 1870s.
+Oak Grove was not initially a stop on the line, but was in service by 1859.
 The two-story wooden station building, located on the west side of the tracks just south of Oak Grove Court, had a prominent central gable.
 The Western Route became a busy commuter line, but service declined after World War I, and again after World War II.